 - You will be asked to wait in the waiting room near reception until a doctor or nurse comes to the waiting room to ask you to come through to one of our treatment rooms.

 - In the treatment room the doctor or nurse will usually ask you for some more information about you, and what you need.
 This part of your visit is your opportunity to discuss with the doctor or nurse what you need and any treatment you are given is with your consent.
-In other words you have the control in deciding whether or not to take the advice or treatment given.
+In other words you have the control in deciding whether or not to take the advice or treatment offered.
 However, please be assured that any advice or treatment offered will always be what the doctor or nurse thinks is best for your health and well-being.

 - The next steps very much depend on what is discussed during the discussion with the doctor or nurse. for example, sometimes you may need to come back to clinic for further treatment or you may be given some medication to take home with you.